orsnaro/Keyboard-Event-Recorder-tool/README.md

 * random timing between key strokes

+* works perfectly with asda story game which was main goal of tool

 -----

 > #### **🐞Known Bugs :**

 * Some Window Titles in tskmgr are inaccurate  (proccess might not have a window or other issue)
   - somtimes we hook the Window but it ignores `post message `
+* At recording somtimes record get flushed to console after done recording causing   UB (though it's not that frequent at all any more like prev versions)

 ----